-3) Acquire and Readback Mode:
+3)Acquire and Readback Mode:

 This mode allows the user to read back the data in a particular DAC register.
-The relevant DAC is addressed (10-bit write as with SHA mode) and $V{\rm IN}$ is acquired in typically 16us.
-Following the acquisition the next falling edge of $\overline{\rm SYNC}$ clocks the data in the relevant DAC register out onto the $D{\rm OUT}$ line in a 14-bit serial format.
-The full acquisition time must elapse before the DAC register data can be clocked out.
+The relevant DAC is addressed (10-bit write as with SHA mode) and $V{\rm IN}$ is acquired.

+However, on the next falling edge of SYNC, the data in the relevant DAC register is clocked out onto the D{OUT} line in a 14-bit serial format.